ykiu/gql-in-ts/README.md

 type MyResult = typeof compiled extends GraphQLString<infer TResult, never> ?
 TResult : never;
 ```

-Because `graphql` is just a helper for type checking, you can skip calling it and define your query inline in `compileGraphQL`:
+You can also pass your query directly to `compileGraphQL` instead of using `graphql`.

 ```ts
 import { compileGraphQL } from './yourSchema';